Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 ##### Bug Fixes
 * Fix missing Submit Comment button on the Post Comment block
 * Fix block error when the Custom Format option is left empty
+* Fix pagination not working on all Module Blocks
+* Fix Header Filter option not working on all Module Blocks

 = 2.0.0 =
 ##### Bug Fixes